wisdom-okwen/csxl-fullstack/README.md

 5. Now, to make sure everything installed smoothly, let's test the two development environments we'll be using.
     1. We will be using [Storybook](https://storybook.js.org/docs/react/get-started/introduction) to develop and test components.
 In the terminal, run `npm run storybook` to run the application.
 Go to the URL the command outputs (likely localhost6006), and make sure you see a Storybook page that begins with 'Hey, welcome to Storybook!'
 If you see this, you're golden.
     2. To start the development server for our web app, run `npm start`.
 This should start a local dev server (probably localhost3000) – go to this page, and you should see a pink/purple webpage that begins with 'Hello, dev!'
 6. If you were able to see these two environments, you're all set!
-If not, consider this a time to explore StackOverflow and/or come to the XL for help!
-(I will be there whenever I can be – if I'm not there and someone else can't help you, reach out to me via email! (clairehh@live.unc.edu))
+If not, consider this a time to explore StackOverflow and/or come to the XL for help! (see the next section for more info)

 #### You're done!
 Nice work!
 I'm excited to meet and work with y'all – feel free to peruse the workspace if you'd like, but we will go through everything together on Thursday!
 Cheers!